-The Corporation has adopted a Whistleblowing Policy.
+The Corporation has adopted a Whistleblowing Policy (the "Whistleblowing Policy").
 The Whistleblowing Policy is intended to enable employees, officers and Directors of the Corporation, as well as other stakeholders, to raise their concerns regarding the Corporation's accounting, internal accounting controls or auditing matters.

-In order to ensure that violations or suspected violations can be reported on a confidential basis, free from discrimination, retaliation or harassment, anonymously or otherwise, the Corporation's Whistleblowing Policy contains procedures that are aimed to facilitate confidential, anonymous submissions by the Corporation's employees, officers and Directors.
-The Audit Committee is responsible for administering this policy.
+In order to ensure that violations or suspected violations can be reported on a confidential basis, free from discrimination, retaliation or harassment, anonymously or otherwise, the Whistleblowing Policy contains procedures that are aimed to facilitate confidential, anonymous submissions by the Corporation's employees, officers and Directors.
+The Corporation maintains a third-party ethics hotline allowing its employees to report (with an option to do so on an anonymous basis) any behavior or occurrence that violates the principals set out in the Code of Conduct.
+The Whistleblowing Policy contains instructions The Audit Committee is responsible for administering this policy.